 Students who have completed a minimum of three courses offered through The Parousia Academy may be eligible for admission to Campion College’s undergraduate program.

-Students wishing to gain admission to Campion College via this pathway should visit www.parousiamedia.com/academy/ to enrol in The Parousia Academy courses.
+Students wishing to gain admission to Campion College via this pathway should visit the Parousia Media website to enrol in the Parousia Academy courses.
 Students should also pay the assessment fee for each course in order to receive a course completion certificate, which will then be uploaded as part of the standard Campion College application process.

 Applicants using this pathway should have completed or be in the process of completing their Year 12 studies.

-It possible to become eligible to apply for admission to Campion College by completing two years of the Angelicum Academy’s four-year online Great Books Program.
+It possible to become eligible to apply for admission to Campion College by completing two years of the Associate’s Degree Track (AA Track) of the Angelicum Academy’s online Great Books Program.
+Click here to learn more.

 It is also possible to become eligible to apply for admission to Campion College by completing the one-year (full-time) Certificate IV in the Liberal Arts at the Augustine Academy.

-For more information, please see the Augustine Academy’s website here.
+For more information, please see the Augustine Academy’s website.